kevinn03/ARIMA/README.md

 # ARIMA
-Learn about time series ARIMA in python
+Tutorial on time series ARIMA in python